Boosting biodiversity on land

 Identifying owl habitats with Arizona State University

 How can burrowing owls coexist with solar panels?
 This is the question students at Arizona State University have set out to answer.
-Funded by an Ørsted grant, future biologists, ecologists, and data analysts will identify areas in Arizona with high-priority owl habitats, and look into restoration opportunities.
+Funded by an Ørsted grant, future biologists, ecologists, and data analysts will identify areas in Arizona with high-priority owl habitats and look into restoration opportunities.
 Students will seek solutions for relocating displaced owls and help energy companies understand how to construct solar farms responsibly alongside owl habitats.

 Two burrowing owls standing in the entrance of their earth burrow in Arizona